 Shawn Biglari, Sardar Biglari's brother, is employed as senior vice president of franchise partnerships for Steak n Shake.
-Shawn Biglari received \$402,476 in compensation from the Company during 2021.
+Shawn Biglari received \$289,455 in compensation from the Company during 2022.
 Ken Biglari, Sardar Biglari's father, is a consultant to Steak n Shake.
-Ken Biglari received \$160,000 in consulting fees from the Company during 2021.
+Ken Biglari received \$160,000 in consulting fees in connection with marketing and international initiatives from the Company during 2022.